 The Daicel Arbor Biosciences reagent, which includes options for targeting additional SNPs, is available for ordering as of March 23 2021; academic advice on SNP choice for this reagent and testing not only involved our group, but also Pontus Skoglund, Yassine Souilmi, Matthew Williams, and Xavier Roca Rada.

-If you are interested in ordering the Twist Bioscience reagent, please write to David Reich.
+If you are interested in ordering the Twist Bioscience reagent, please write to James Flynn.